vanyle/vectarine/docs/user-manual.md

     -- Using your own font:
     fontResource:drawText("Hello", Vec.V2(0, 0), 0.16)

-    -- Using the default font
-    Text.font:drawText("world", Vec.V2(0, -0.16), 0.16)
+    -- Or using the default font (Roboto) Text.font:drawText("world", Vec.V2(0, -0.16), 0.16)
 end
 ```

 ## Sound and Music

-Loading sounds works just like Images, but you call the `loadAudio` function instead of `loadImage`.
+Loading sounds works just like images, but you call the `loadAudio` function instead of `loadImage`.

 # ✂️ Splitting and organizing your code